 By utilizing the U.S. Government School Milk Program, white and chocolate milk are provided for student lunches at minimal cost.
 Our hot lunch program is provided by Chartwells.
-A monthly menu is sent home with 2 different menu entrees for each day.
+A monthly menu is in the newsletter and available on our school's website.
 Free and reduced price lunches are available to those meeting the income requirements set by the U.S.D.A.; application forms are sent home to each family on the first day of school, and are available throughout the year in the school office (or on East China School District's website: www.ecsd.us; choose "food service" from "departments").

 Lunch and/or milk tickets may be purchased at the school office.
 You may purchase tickets in quantity in advance, and you may pay by check (made out to "East China Food Service").
-If you choose to do this, please understand that it is not the teachers' responsibilty to count and guard students' tickets; they will be sent home with your child.
+If you choose to do this, please understand that it is not the teachers' responsibility to count and guard students' tickets; each teacher has a different policy - please be familiar with your child's teacher's policy.

 Students are responsible for cleaning their eating area.
 Food is not to be taken out of the cafeteria or shared except with the approval of the lunchroom supervisors.
-However, during the pandemic students may be required to eat in their classrooms; see the Holy Cross School COVID plan on the school's website.